rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ### Paths from inside a macro to outside

 #### Should compile:
-The definition of `m!` is stable (that is, it won't be changed by further expansions), so the invocation of `m!` is safe to expand.
+The definition of `m!` isn't going to change, so the invocation of `m!` is safe to expand.
 ```rust
 macro m() {}